 \subsection{Theory-driven partitioning}

-We now present a further improvement for the enumeration of \T-lemmas, for the case where the set of atoms of $\via{}$ can be partitioned into two or more disjoint sets with respect to variables and uninterpreted symbols.
-We first recall the following property, which characterizes the partitioning of atoms that we will use in the following results. \begin{property} Consider a set $\allalpha{}\defas\allalphared{}\cup\allalphablu{}$ of atoms s.t.\ no atom in \allalphared{} shares variables or uninterpreted symbols with any atom in \allalphablu{}.
+We now present a further improvement for \T-lemmas enumeration, for the case where the set of atoms of $\via{}$ can be partitioned into two or more disjoint sets wrt.\ variables and uninterpreted symbols.
+We first recall the following property, which characterizes the partitioning of atoms that we will use in the following results. \begin{property} Let $\allalpha{}\defas\allalphared{}\cup\allalphablu{}$ be a set of atoms s.t.\ no atom in \allalphared{} shares variables or uninterpreted symbols with any atom in \allalphablu{}.
 Then, for any truth assignment $\etaa{}\defas\etaared{}\wedge\etaablu{}$, $\etaa{}$ is \T-satisfiable iff both $\etaared{}$ and $\etaablu{}$ are \T-satisfiable. \end{property}

-Consequently, if the set of atoms of $\vi$ can be partitioned according to the conditions of \cref{prop:partitioning}, then in order to rule out a \T-inconsistent truth assignment $\rhoa{}\defas\rhoared{}\wedge\rhoablu{}\in\ITTA{\vi}$, a \T-lemma must rule out $\rhoared{}$ or $\rhoablu{}$.
+Consequently, if the set of atoms of $\vi$ can be partitioned according to the conditions of \Cref{prop:partitioning}, then in order to rule out a \T-inconsistent truth assignment $\rhoa{}\defas\rhoared{}\wedge\rhoablu{}\in\ITTA{\vi}$, a \T-lemma must rule out $\rhoared{}$ or $\rhoablu{}$.

-This suggests a decomposition strategy: an AllSMT enumeration projected on \allalphared{}, will find a set of \T-lemmas that rule out all $\rhoa{}\in\ITTA{\vi}$ such that $\rhoared{}$ is \T-inconsistent.
+This suggests a decomposition strategy: an AllSMT enumeration projected on \allalphared{} will find a set of \T-lemmas that rule out all $\rhoa{}\in\ITTA{\vi}$ such that $\rhoared{}$ is \T-inconsistent.
 Dually, an AllSMT enumeration projected on \allalphablu{}, will find a set of \T-lemmas that rule out all $\rhoa{}\in\ITTA{\vi}$ such that $\rhoablu{}$ is \T-inconsistent.
 Thus, the enumeration of \T-lemmas can be decomposed into two separate enumerations.

-This intuition is formalized in the following theorem (proof in \cref{app:proofs:teo:lemmasout-partitioning}).
+This intuition is formalized in the following theorem (proof in \Cref{app:proofs:teo:lemmasout-partitioning} ).

 \begin{theorem} Let \via{} be a \T-formula, s.t.\ $\allalpha{}\defas\allalphared{}\cup\allalphablu{}$ and no atom in \allalphared{} shares variables or uninterpreted symbols with any atom in \allalphablu{}.